Skip to contents

 act_funs

-A bmmformula object specifying the activation functions for the different response categories for the "custom" version of the M3.
+A bmmformula object specifying the activation functions for the different response categories.
+This can be either: (1) Just the activation formulas (one for each response category), or (2) A full bmmformula including both activation formulas and other parameters.
+If a full formula is provided, only the formulas matching response categories will be extracted.
 The default will attempt to construct the standard activation functions for the "ss" and "cs" model version.
-For a custom m3 model you need to specify the act_funs argument manually
+For a custom m3 model you need to specify the act_funs argument manually.

 log